 '''

 m=application 12345 UDP/UDT/IX

 b=as:64

 a=ixmap:1 XCCP

 a=ixmap:2 MSCP

 a=connection:new

 a=setup:actpass

+IX is not vet a public standard or draft.
+It

 '''

 IX is not yet a public standard or draft.
 It's currently supported by Cisco devices.
 Both sides of a call have to support IX for IX to be negotiated and work.
-Unified Communications Manager does not terminate the IX protocol.
+Cisco Unified Communications Manager does not terminate the IX protocol.